Operational taxonomic unit

 An operational taxonomic unit (OTU) is an operational definition used to classify groups of closely related individuals.
 The term was originally introduced in 1963 by Robert R. Sokal and Peter H. A. Sneath in the context of numerical taxonomy, where an "operational taxonomic unit" is simply the group of organisms currently being studied.
 In this sense, an OTU is a pragmatic definition to group individuals by similarity, equivalent to but not necessarily in line with classical Linnaean taxonomy or modern evolutionary taxonomy.

-Nowadays, however, the term "OTU" is commonly used in a different context and refers to clusters of (uncultivated or unknown) organisms, grouped by DNA sequence similarity of a specific taxonomic marker gene (originally coined as mOTU; molecular OTU).
-In other words, OTUs are pragmatic proxies for "species" (microbial or metazoan) at different taxonomic levels, in the absence of traditional systems of biological classification as are available for macroscopic organisms.
+Nowadays, however, the term is commonly used in a different context and refers to clusters of (uncultivated or unknown) organisms, grouped by DNA sequence similarity of a specific taxonomic marker gene (originally coined as mOTU; molecular OTU).
+In other words, OTUs are pragmatic proxies for "species" at different taxonomic levels, in the absence of traditional systems of biological classification as are available for macroscopic organisms.
 For several years, OTUs have been the most commonly used units of diversity, especially when analysing small subunit 16S (for prokaryotes) or 18S rRNA (for eukaryotes) marker gene sequence datasets.

+Molecular OTU by clustering of marker gene sequences

+In the approach represented by DNA barcoding, a particular locus is chosen to be used as the marker gene for classification.
+This locus should be universally present in the scope selected, variable enough to be different among close-related species, and be flanked by conservative sequences that allow for easy amplification and detection.
+There are databases containing sequences for such marker genes from many different species, allowing for comparison.
+(Sometimes only using one locus does not provide sufficient resolution, so multiple marker genes are used.
+This is the case for plants, where rbcL+matK is common.)

-Sequences can be clustered according to their similarity to one another, and operational taxonomic units are defined based on the similarity threshold (usually 97% similarity; however also 100% similarity is common, also known as single variants) set by the researcher.
+Sequences obtained this way can be clustered according to their similarity to one another, and operational taxonomic units are defined based on the similarity threshold set by the researcher.
+The exact threshold depends on the taxa in question and the mutational rates of the selected locus in the taxon.
+97-99% are commonly used, but "it is now recognized to be somewhat arbitrary as sequence variation within and among species varies across taxa".
+100% similarity (fully identical) is also common, also known as single variants.

 It remains debatable how well this commonly used method recapitulates true microbial species phylogeny or ecology.
-Although OTUs can be calculated differently when using different algorithms or thresholds, research by Schmidt et al. (2014) demonstrated that microbial OTUs were generally ecologically consistent across habitats and several OTU clustering approaches.
+Although OTUs can be calculated differently when using different algorithms or thresholds, research by Schmidt et al. (2014) demonstrated that 16S-derived microbial OTUs were generally ecologically consistent across habitats and several clustering approaches.
 The number of OTUs defined may be inflated due to errors in DNA sequencing.